top of page

 2. The menthol issue is a social justice issue.

-4. The tobacco industry pays Black leaders to say that an FDA ban on menthol would criminalize African Americans, but this is not true.
+3. The tobacco industry pays Black leaders to say that the removal of menthol from tobacco products would criminalize African Americans, but this is a lie.

 bottom of page